DroneProject/DroneMainRepo/AR.Drone G&G Toolkit/README.txt

 Requirements:

 	(Software)
-	1. LabVIEW 2014 or higher (we tested in LabVIEW 2014 and 2014 SP1)
+	1. LabVIEW 2014 or higher (tested in LabVIEW 2014 and 2014 SP1)
 	2. LabVIEW Vision Development module
-	3. AR.Drone Toolkit - Beta version!!! (https://decibel.ni.com/content/docs/DOC-35691)
+	3. AR.Drone Toolkit - Beta version (1.0.36)!!! (https://decibel.ni.com/content/docs/DOC-35691)

 	(Hardware)
-	1. PC running on Windows 7 or higher
+	1. PC running on Windows 7 or higher (tested on Win10)
-	2. WiFi conectivity
+	2. WiFi connectivity
 	3. XBox 360 Controller (we used a PS3 Controller using an emulator) - you have to install the proper drivers!
 	4. Parrot AR.Drone 2.0